Rubzio/styleguides/clean-abap/CleanABAP.md

 because they need to be parsed into an expression tree and compiled at runtime into an executable matcher.
 Simple solutions may do with a straight-forward loop and a temporary variable.

+Don't be afraid to use regexes for more complicated cases or if you think it's better in your case.

 ### Prefer basis checks to regular expressions

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Regular expressions](#regular-expressions) > [This section](#prefer-basis-checks-to-regular-expressions)